 However, if you want to hike semi-independently, I recommend hiring a porter or a guide or both to provide some assistance in carrying your gear and be there for your safety and education.

-If you’d rather hike with a group who has organized all of your lodging and food, there are lots of companies to choose from.
-I’m a big fan of Intrepid Travel who offers a great Annapurna group trip with local guides.
+If you’d rather hike with a group that has organized all of your lodging and food, there are lots of companies to choose from.
+I’m a big fan of Intrepid Travel which offers a great Annapurna group trip with local guides.
 I’ve used Intrepid Travel for a number of trips and loved every one!